César Haydar

-César Rafael Haydar Villarreal (born 31 March 2001) is a Colombian footballer who play as a central defender and currently play for Atlético Nacional, on loan from Kawasaki Frontale.
+César Rafael Haydar Villarreal (born 31 March 2001) is a Colombian professional footballer who plays as a centre-back for Colombian club Atlético Nacional, on loan from Japanese club Kawasaki Frontale.

 Club career

 Haydar was born in Suán, Atlántico Department, and started his career with local side Asefusa FC.
-In 2018 he joined Atlético Junior and was immediately assigned to their reserve team, Barranquilla FC, in the Categoría Primera B.
+In 2018, he joined Atlético Junior and was immediately assigned to their reserve team, Barranquilla FC, in the Categoría Primera B.

 Haydar made his senior debut on 1 August 2018, starting in a 1–1 away draw against Cúcuta Deportivo.
-Promoted to the first team the following March, he made his Categoría Primera A debut on 30 March 2019, playing the full 90 minutes in a draw at Jaguares de Córdoba for the same scoreline.
+After having been promoted to the first team the following March, he made his Categoría Primera A debut on 30 March 2019, playing the full 90 minutes in a 1–1 draw at Jaguares de Córdoba.

-On 30 July 2024, Haydar was abroad to Japan for the first time and official loan transfer to J1 club, Kawasaki Frontale for mid 2024 season.
-On 4 September of the same year, he played the full game in the J.League Cup match against Ventforet Kofu, marking his first appearance after transfer.
+On 30 July 2024, Haydar moved abroad to Japan for the first time and was loaned to J1 club Kawasaki Frontale for the second half of the 2024 season.
+On 4 September, he played the whole 90 minutes in a J.League Cup match against Ventforet Kofu, marking his first appearance for the club.

-On 6 January 2025, Haydar was official permanent transfer to Kawasaki Frontale for 2025 season after a half season in loan.
+On 6 January 2025, Haydar was transferred to Kawasaki Frontale on a permanent deal for the 2025 season after half a season in loan.
 On 18 July 2025, Haydar was loaned to Colombian club Atlético Nacional.

 Personal life

-Haydar's uncle Alberto was also a footballer and a defender.
-He too represented Junior in the 90s, but died in 2015.
+Haydar is of Lebanese descent.
+His uncle, Alberto, was also a footballer and a defender, who played for Junior in the 1990s and died in 2015.